 Timeline banners, a Great War styled newspaper, informative activity boards and a variety of craftwork including ‘map birds’ were created to capture some of the war stories and local home front news from this time.

-The exhibition can be viewed on the Mezzanine in the Gosport Discovery Centre.
+The exhibition was originally displayed in the Gosport Discovery Centre.
 It was also on display during Heritage Open Days, 7-10 Septemeber 2017, it will be at The Nimrod Community Centre in Rowner from 1000-1400 daily.
 It will then tour various venues in Gosport and be available to be shown to groups, clubs, schools on request by contacting us by the contact form on the right of the page.